solidi/writing/83-future-book-technical-toy-stories.md

 ![A generated book cover of this author's proposed book.](images/83-01.jpeg)

-Over the past year, this blog has published special interest stories.
+What if a reader was treated like an adult, retelling the *best and worst* American inventive toy stories so few published works dare to write?

+This blog is on a mission to publish those very tales.
 These vignettes, focusing on the toy industry, are free to read.
 They will remain that way.

 Now, each story will join an anthology compiled into a book tentatively titled *Technical Toy Stories: An Anthology of Real American Inventions*. *